cgonzalezITA/DSFiware-hackathon/assets/docs/README-provider.md

 Any organization willing to market their data and or services in a dataspace will require such infrastructure to manage:
 - **The authentication phase**: Its components are represented by the yellow blocks at the *Provider components diagram*.
-  They analyze that any request made to the provider's services are made by a known and verified participant.
+  They analyze that any request made to the provider's services is made by a known and verified participant.
 - **The authorization phase**: Its components are represented by the green blocks at the *Provider components diagram*.
-  They analyze that any request made to their services are made by a participant entitled to perform the requested action.
+  They analyze that any request made to their services is made by a participant entitled to perform the requested action.
 - **The access to the data and or services offered**.
 These components are represented by the purple blocks at the *Provider components diagram*.
   This walkthrough shows the deployment of a [Context Data broker Scorpio](https://scorpio.readthedocs.io/en/latest/) to provide NGSI-LD data access.